gohugoio/hugo/content/en/functions/highlight.md

 ---
 title: highlight
 linktitle: highlight
-description: Takes a string of code and language declaration and uses Pygments to return syntax-highlighted HTML with inline-styles.
+description: Takes a string of code and language declaration and uses Chroma to return syntax-highlighted HTML.
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01